cakePhone/SkyMuse/README.md

 I probably set up a releases tab, try checking that.
 If not, it's under: /android/app/release/app-release.apk

+## Support

+Join my [Discord](https://discord.gg/aTGvyfQp)!
+This is a central space for all my projects.

 ## To Do's

 [ ] Add Daily Notifications